eicnam/ToDown/README.md

 - MQL requests
 - Twitter OAuth
 - Freebase API
-- Firebase or Mongo or
+- Firebase or Mongo or (didn't choose at this time)
+- OpenShift

 ## Future upgrades